statycc/tyni/readme.md

 identifiers        # Names of encountered variables, see note below
 flows              # Interfering variable pairs (in, out)
 satisfiability     # SMT-solver outcome, SAT or UNSAT
-model              # If SAT, security levels to make the method non-interfering
+model              # If SAT, security levels to make the method non-interfering skips              # List of unhandled statements
 ```

 * The variables list may be incomplete; variables that occur only in "uninteresting" statements (e.g., an unused variable declaration) are excluded.